goharbor/community/proposals/new/Non-Blocking-GC.md

 ### To Be Discussed

 * (This can be handled by job-service) What about if harbor crash but the blob status was marked as **deleting**, for the current desgin, this blob cannot be pushed in the following operations.

-* How to deal with the untagged manifest in pre Harbor v2.0.0?

 * What about if harbor crash but the system was marked as **GC Running**?
 To erase it on core launching?

-* It needs to clean data in table **blob** on upgrading from v1.10.0/v2.0.0,to v2.1.0.

-* Orphan blobs management.
-Can we show the orphan blobs in UI?
-Enable orphan blobs deletion?
+We can consider not to introduce it.